-Our procedures included, amongst others:
+Our Procedures included, amongst others:

-- We confirmed the existence and tenure of the exploration assets in Australia in which the Group has a contracted interest by obtaining confirmation of title from the relevant government agency; - We obtained executed agreements evidencing the Group's interest in those exploration assets and confirmed the currency and good standing of those agreements; - In assessing whether an indicator of impairment exists in relation to the Group's exploration assets in accordance with AASB 6 - Exploration for and Evaluation of Mineral Resources, we: - examined the minutes of the Group's board meetings and updates from the Group's exploration partners; - tested the significant inputs in the Group's cash flow forecasts for consistency with their future activity regarding the exploration assets. - discussed with management the Group's ability and intention to undertake further exploration activities; and - We tested a sample of additions of capitalised exploration expenditure to supporting documentation.
+- We confirmed the existence and tenure of the exploration assets in which the Group has a contracted interest by obtaining confirmation of title from the relevant government agency. - In assessing whether an indicator of impairment exists in relation to the Group's exploration assets in accordance with AASB 6 - Exploration for and Evaluation of Mineral Resources, we: - examined the minutes of the Group's board meetings and updates from the Group's exploration partners; - tested the significant inputs in the Group's cash flow forecasts for consistency with their future activity regarding the exploration assets. - discussed with management the Group's ability and intention to undertake further exploration activities. - We tested a sample of additions of capitalised exploration expenditure to supporting documentation.